 Now, I’m not the same person I was one year ago let alone ten, so this collection of what fiction I have consumed over that time span is a fascinating insight.
 I’m amazed to see that I read John Boyne’s The Boy in the Striped Pyjamas almost ten years ago (January and February 2008).
 The way that book has stuck with me, it feels more like two.
 Conversely, my days of reading Anne Fine’s Goggle Eyes feels like longer ago than October 2007.

 Over the years I have gone through phases of reading several series by Sophie McKenzie (whom I even got to meet), Julia Golding’s Cat Royal books, Malorie Blackman’s Noughts and Crosses series (I also got to meet her!), Julie Hearn’s everything, Louise Rennisson’s Georgia Nicolson series, the now-infamous Twilight books by Stephenie Meyer, The Secret Series by Pseudonymous Bosch (of course that’s his real name), Neil Gaiman, The Hitchhiker’s Guide to the Galaxy (though not until I’d listened to the first two series of the radio show, of course) by the unbeatable Douglas Adams, Arthur Conan Doyle’s Sherlock Holmes stories and others, Euripides, Ray Bradbury, Terry Brooks, and Jane Austen.
-And these are just some authors who feature on my list more than once.
+And this is just a handful of authors who feature on my list more than once.

 Some things never change, though.
 Terry Pratchett is by far the author I’ve read the most, and over the longest span of time.
 Book three on my list is Wintersmith (23rd October to 17th November 2007), a novel which I have now read three times, the last of which was a mere two years ago.
 I’ve finished two of his books in the past month alone.
 The total number of Terry Pratchett books I have read in the past ten years comes in at twenty-two.
 This is not including the five re-reads, nor indeed the five books of his that I read before the ten years even started.
 The incredible thing is that I’ve barely even broken the surface of his vast repertoire, with him having written well over sixty books, leaving me plenty more to read in the next ten years.
 Failing that, there’s always Wintersmith.